cleanlab/ood-detection-benchmarks/README.md

 This repository is only for intended for scientific purposes.
 To detect outliers in your own data, you should instead use the [implementation](https://docs.cleanlab.ai/stable/tutorials/outliers.html) from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.

 ## File Structure
-This repository is broken into two main folders:
+This repository is broken into two major folders (inside `src/experiments/`):

 1. `OOD/`: primary benchmarking code used for the paper linked above.